ros2/ros2_documentation/source/Tutorials/Parameters/Understanding-ROS2-Parameters.rst

 .. image:: set.png

 Setting parameters with the ``set`` command will only change them in your current session, not permanently.
-However, you can save your setting changes and reload them the next time you start a node.
+However, you can save your settings and reload them the next time you start a node.

 5 ros2 param dump
 ^^^^^^^^^^^^^^^^^

-You can “dump” all of a node’s current parameter values into a file to save them for a later use using the command:
+You can “dump” all of a node’s current parameter values into a file to save them for later by using the command:

 .. code-block:: console